-People may be discouraged from investing in a pool or renovating a pool due to all the costs to run and maintain it.
+People may be discouraged from investing in a pool due to all the costs to run and maintain it.
 Just thinking about operating the heaters, pumps, brushing and balancing chemicals can cause heads to spin at the thought of the drain on time and resources.
 However, there are quite a few effective steps you can take that will make your pool work more efficiently and use less energy.

 1) Start with Building Smart